li33893/reddit-content-classificaiton-pipeline/README.md

 These capabilities are directly relevant to:

-- **AI policy and governance** — the project produces empirical evidence on how AI safety mechanisms (e.g., disclaimers) function in practice, with direct implications for regulatory frameworks such as Korea's AI Basic Act
+- **AI policy and governance** — the project produces empirical evidence on how AI safety mechanisms (e.g., disclaimers) function in practice, with direct implications for regulatory frameworks governing AI transparency and disclosure
 - **AI evaluation and quality assurance** — the workflow operationalises the full cycle of evaluation standard design → pilot validation → batch deployment → quality verification
 - **Content classification at scale** — the pipeline handles the core challenge of classifying content where meaning depends on social context, not surface features alone